Adventures of Sir Galahad: Production

 The Adventures of Sir Galahad was based on Arthurian myth and legend, a setting that gave it "unique" opportunities for a serial.

-Sam Katzman said he was prompted to make it after reading a 1948 article which said J. Arthur Rank wanted to make a film about the Arthurian legend.
-"King Arthur and his knights are important to our kids," said Katzman.
-"I knew what would happen.
+Sam Katzman said he was prompted to make it after reading a 1948 article which said J. Arthur Rank wanted to make a film about the Arthurian legend: "King Arthur and his knights are important to our kids.
+I knew what would happen.
 If Rank made the picture there would be too much history and not enough action and that would spoil it all.
 So I decided to make The Adventures of Sir Galahad."

 Katzman elected not to feature the Holy Grail because "we don't want religious complications" and said there was some romance but not too much as "the kids don't want too much romance.
 We just suggest that Galahad might work something out later on."